Frog (film)

 Frog is a 1987 American made-for-television fantasy-comedy film produced for the PBS series WonderWorks, starring Scott Grimes, Shelley Duvall, and Elliott Gould.

 The central character Arlo Anderson (played by Scott Grimes) is an unpopular youth who is obsessed with his collection of lizards and amphibians.
 Despite his room already being covered in terrariums & tanks, Arlo cannot pass up the purchase of a large frog seen at a local pet shop.
 The large frog, the pet shop's recent acquisition from Italy, is named Gus and he fascinates Arlo.
-Arlo slipped Gus into his pocket, as he was on the way to a date at the local movie theatre.
-The date went smoothly until Gus escaped Arlo's pocket and began hopping around onto various girls at the theatre, scaring many & causing a near-panic.
+Arlo slips Gus into his pocket, as he in on the way to a date at the local movie theatre.
+The date goes smoothly until Gus escapes Arlo's pocket and begins hopping around onto various girls at the theatre, scaring many & causing a near-panic.
 Later, after getting Gus home, Arlo is shocked to hear the frog speak to him.
 Gus explains that he was an Italian prince who was cursed into a frog hundreds of years ago.
 He believes that only a kiss from a beautiful girl can break the curse, so he & Arlo make a deal to get a kiss for Gus.

 Along the way, Gus teaches Arlo how to socialize and woo women by being romantic.
 As a result, Arlo starts becoming friends with a girl he likes named Suzy, asking her to be his partner for the upcoming science fair.
 Throughout their preparation for the fair, several awkward situations occur involving Gus, who is impatient to get his kiss and/or not be treated like a frog.
 Arlo's parents begin to think their son needs psychiatric help, as they keep hearing him talk to himself (really to Gus) while in his bedroom.
-Whereas Suzy originally agreed to be Arlo's partner so that she could get a good grade in the Science Fair, she begins to actually like him as they spend more time together.
+Whereas Suzy originally agreed to be Arlo's partner so that she could get a good grade in the science fair, she begins to actually like him as they spend more time together.
 At one point, Gus serenades the two with the song "That's Amore" (with Suzy only later learning it was Gus doing the singing).